arik-shurygin/data-512-project/README.md

 The RAW_us_confirmed_cases.csv file from the Kaggle repository of John Hopkins University COVID-19 data.
 This data is updated daily.
 This version was Collected on 10/30/22. https://www.kaggle.com/datasets/antgoldbloom/covid19-data-from-john-hopkins-university

+Note: This dataset is too large to push to the repository, so it is not included at initial pull!

 The CDC dataset of masking mandates by county.
 Note that the CDC stopped collecting this policy information in September 2021. https://data.cdc.gov/Policy-Surveillance/U-S-State-and-Territorial-Public-Mask-Mandates-Fro/62d6-pm5i